lidawei1975/deep/README.md

 Build Deep-picker: Once CMake has generated the necessary build files, use the make command to build Deep-picker: make

+It is recommend to run "make test" to make sure the build is correct.

 Run Deep-picker: After the build process completes successfully, you can find the executables in the /home/user-name/build-deep-picker folder.
 To run Deep-picker, type the following command: /home/user-name/build-deep-picker/deep_picker -h

 Combined above codes: